nemonik/hands-on-DevOps/readme.md

 Let me unpack what the above commands are doing

-The first line `go get github.com/alecthomas/gometalinter` installs the `gometalinter` dependency to concurrently run Go lint tools and normalise their output

 `gometalinter.v2 > gometalinter-report.out` executes all the above linters and consolidates their results into a single `gometalinter-report.out` report.
-Go is a very quiet language.
-As you may have noticed.
+As you may have noticed, Go is a very quiet language.
 So, when `gometalinter.v2` runs and everything passes the output of report will contain nothing if there are no problems.
 If you want to be assured it called the linters it claims to call, you run `gometalinter.v2` if debug like so `gometalinter.v2 --debug`.

 `go test -coverprofile=coverage.out` executes your unit tests and generate the `coverage.out` report.

 `go test -json > report.json` executes your unit tests and generate a unit tests execution report, `report.json`

-`sonar-scanner` through `-D` parameters is configured to submit the reports.
+`sonar-scanner` is configured via the `-D` parameters to submit the reports.
 If you skipped the prior section, SonarQube will automatically create the project for you.

 Open in your host's web browser